Krogu11/Dark-Dimensions/memories.md

 - Editor helper logic belongs in `/js/editor`; avoid adding more large inline utility code to `editor.html` when an external helper is enough.
 - Do not break existing editor globals such as `editorCards`, `editorEnemies`, `editorActs`, `editorRecipes`, `editorConfig`, `editorStarterDeck`, and `editorWorldMap`.

+## Local Editor vs Online Game
+- There are three distinct states and they must not be confused:
+  - editor working state in `localStorage['dd_custom']`
+  - exported runtime snapshot in `runtime-config*.json`
+  - deployed GitHub Pages files committed in the repo
+- Changing data in `editor.html` does not update GitHub Pages by itself.
+Editor saves only update the local working state until a runtime export is created and published.
+- The local editor is the authoring tool.
+The exported runtime JSON is the transport artifact.
+The committed repo files are the deployed source for the online game.
+- The online game on GitHub Pages does not read your local browser `dd_custom` state.
+It only reads committed files from the repository.
+- The game runtime on GitHub Pages loads `assets/data/runtime-config.json` as the canonical deployed content source, then applies no local overrides by default.
+- `assets/data/runtime-config.js` exists as an embedded fallback mirror of `runtime-config.json`, mainly for `file://` compatibility and defensive fallback behavior.
+- Split files such as `assets/data/world-map.json`, `assets/data/story-content.json`, and `locales/*/*.json` are derived deployment artifacts and must stay in sync with `runtime-config.json`.
+- If `runtime-config.json` and derived files diverge, the online game can show stale world map data or missing localization even when the editor export itself is correct.
+- The publish pipeline is responsible for removing that drift by regenerating all derived files from one runtime export before commit/push.
+- Local verification rule:
+  - if something looks correct in the editor but wrong online, first ask whether the change only exists in `dd_custom` or has actually been exported and published
+  - then compare online `runtime-config.json`, `world-map.json`, and relevant `locales/*/*.json`
+  - if online `runtime-config.json` is new but `world-map.json` or locale files are old or empty, the publish step was incomplete or used a bad export
+- Runtime localization rule:
+  - world map locations use `nameKey` and `descriptionKey`
+  - displayed names depend on locale keys existing in `locales/*/story.json` or in `runtime-config.json.locales`
+  - if a location falls back to its ID online, treat it as a locale export/publish sync issue, not a map rendering issue
+- Editor-to-online path of truth:
+  1. edit data in `editor.html`
+  2. save to game if needed for local testing
+  3. create a fresh runtime export
+  4. publish that runtime export through the publish tool
+  5. let the tool sync repo deployment artifacts
+  6. commit and push
+  7. GitHub Pages serves the committed files
+- Never manually copy JSON from `Downloads` into `assets/data` anymore.
+That old process caused repeated runtime drift and locale wipeouts.

 ## Deployment Flow
 - Required deployment path:
   1. Export `runtime-config.json` from `editor.html`.